tiloye/securities-data-pipeline/README.md

 * **Automated Data Documentation**: Deploy a dbt documentation server locally (or via GitHub Pages) to provide a searchable data dictionary and visual lineage for all transformed models.

-* **Comprehensive Data Quality Tests**: Expand testing beyond basic data tests to include automated data profiling and drift detection using to ensure long-term data integrity.
+* **Comprehensive Data Quality Tests**: Expand testing beyond basic data tests to include automated data profiling and drift detection to ensure long-term data integrity.

 * **Cloud Deployment**: Migrate the local Docker stack to a cloud environment (AWS/GCP), swapping MinIO for S3 and moving the orchestration layer to managed services like Prefect Cloud for better scalability.